"There’s never a question of if you can take advantage all Carnegie Mellon has to offer."

 - Modern Languages major with a minor in Game Design

 Carnegie Mellon also offers several degree programs and courses of study that cross multiple colleges, reflecting the interdisciplinary nature of the university.
 These include programs like Computational Biology, Computational Finance, Linguistics, Neuroscience, Statistics and Machine Learning, Economics and Statistics and more.
 For students interested in combining technology and business, there’s a major called Information Systems.
-Information Systems utilizes technology to improve business productivity and offers hand-on experience in project based courses that work closely with existing companies and organizations.
+Information Systems utilizes technology to improve business productivity and offers hands-on experience in project based courses that work closely with existing companies and organizations.

 For students with aptitude for creativity and collaborative innovation we have the Integrative Design, Arts and Technology (IDeATe) network that connects diverse strengths of merging technology and arts to eight undergraduate concentrations and minors ranging from animation to physical computing.